pw32x/Downland_C/README.md

     Escape      Pause/Unpause
     Space       Step Pause
-    F1          Change video filter (see below)
-    Alt+Enter   Toggle Fullscreen
+    F1          Cycle through video filters (see below) Alt+Enter   Toggle Fullscreen
-    Alt+F4      Close
+    Alt+F4      Close the application

 ## VIDEO FILTERS

 The game has basic support for different graphics looks.
 The F1 key cycles through:
-- a basic blue CRT artifact mode
+- A basic blue CRT artifact mode.
-- a basic orange CRT artifact mode
+- A basic orange CRT artifact mode.
-- raw 1bpp mode
+- A raw 1bpp mode.

 ## GAMEPLAY NOTES

-- the number of drops in a room is 6 for Chambers 0 to 5 and (Chamber Number + 1) for chambers 6 to 9
+- The number of drops in a room is 6 for Chambers 0 to 5 and (Chamber Number + 1) for chambers 6 to 9.
-- the maximum number of active drops in a room is 10
+- The maximum number of active drops in a room is 10.
-- drops constantly wiggle for 40 frames
+- Drops constantly wiggle for 40 frames.
-- every room has a unique timer.
+- Every room has a unique timer.
 The rooms you're on in will have their timers increase.

 Completing the game once will:
-- enable all 10 drops for every room
+- Enable all 10 drops for every room.
-- slightly change the order in which doors are opened by keys
+- Change the order in which doors are opened by keys.

 Completing the game three times will:
-- tweak the drops' horizontal position such that those that fall to the right of the vine will touch the player
+- Tweak the drops' horizontal position such that those that fall to the right of the vine will touch the player while climbing.

 ## SCORING SYSTEM